siddharthtiwari-03/UnSQL/Readme.md

 #### String wrapper

-**string wrapper** (keyword `str`) is used to perform string / text data related operations, it can be used inside `select`, `where`, `having` parameters as a `value`.
+**String wrapper** (keyword `str`) is used to perform string / text data related operations, it can be used / nested inside `select`, `where`, `having` parameters as a `value`.
 Below is the interface for this wrapper method along with the default values for each of its properties:

 ```javascript
 const result = await User.find({